Maintaining Council Housing

 Planned maintenance

-This budget covers capital improvements and planned maintenance of our housing stock, including our current Energy Efficiency Standard for Social Housing (EESSH) programme which we must meet by December 2020.
-A new standard, EESSH2 will be introduced from 2020 to 2030 and in order to meet this a programme of renewable heating systems is also being considered for 2020/21.
+This budget covers capital improvements and planned maintenance of our housing stock, including working towards making sure our properties meet the current Energy Efficiency Standard for Social Housing (EESSH).
+The new EESSH2 standard was introduced in 2020 to be met by 2032.

 (£'000)